 - To speak to one of the team, an expert, or for more information please contact us

 BSc Nursing Studies, MSc Healthcare, PG Cert Infection Control, PG Dip Education, Full Member of Expert Witness Institute (MEWI)

-I qualified as a Registered Nurse in 1985 and since then I have gained specific clinical experience within a number of areas of adult nursing, in a range of clinical settings, including: elderly and dementia care, frailty services, falls prevention, long-term condition management, end of life care; pressure ulcer prevention, manual handling, mental capacity assessment and decisions and safeguarding adults at risk.
+I qualified as a Registered Nurse in 1985 and since then I have gained a wide range of clinical experience and expertise within a number of areas of adult nursing, in a range of clinical settings.
+These include: elderly and dementia care, frailty services, falls prevention, long-term condition management, end of life care; pressure ulcer prevention, manual handling, mental capacity assessment and decisions and safeguarding adults at risk.

 During my career, I have been involved in dealing with NHS complaints and litigation and have undertaken investigations, prepared reports for regulatory bodies and presented reports at Coroners’ Inquests.
 In my senior nursing roles, I have provided clinical expertise to and chaired professional practice panels, both in hospital, the community and also within university organisations.

-I have developed a range of leadership skills through undertaking clinical roles at different levels.
-For example, I have led ward and hospital teams, led different community teams and worked at board level.
-My executive director roles have all been clinical and involved me working regularly and frequently in a clinical capacity, in order to bring the nursing and patient experience perspectives to executive and board decision making.
+I have developed a range of leadership skills through undertaking clinical leadership roles at different levels.
+I have led ward and hospital teams, community teams and worked at board level in executive and non-executive roles.
+My executive director roles have all been in clinical leadership and involved me working regularly and frequently in a clinical capacity, in order to bring the nursing and patient experience perspectives to executive and board decision making.

 Since retiring from full-time NHS roles, I am working as a Registered Nurse regularly on community hospital wards, a local hospice and sometimes in care homes, through a nursing agency.
 The majority of patients in these clinical settings are elderly and frail, with needs for complex care and discharge planning or end-of-life care.